misotanni/misotanni.github.io/fjs/en/crash.md

 >
 > **Example:** Trying to convert A1<sup>5</sup><sub>7</sub>.
 We try 5/7, which is 10/7; when we apply Technique 6 to this, we obtain A4<sup>5</sup><sub>7</sub>, which isn't too far off.
 We only need to adjust by one Pythagorean fifth upwards.
 So the correct answer is actually (3/2) × (5/7) = 15/14.

 These techniques will, 99% of the time, be enough to read and write in the FJS, and as you can see, they are easy to use.
+In fact, much of the time, you don't even have to use these techniques; skimming the harmonic series is often enough to perform forwards and backwards conversions in mere seconds.
+Want to convert 14/13 into the FJS?
+You know that 13 is a m6 and 14 is a m7, so 14/13 must be a M2.
+Then because of 14 in the numerator you stick a +7, and because of 13 in the denominator you stick a -13, and voilà, you have found the correct FJS representation: M2<sup>7</sup><sub>13</sub>.

 However, one of the virtues of the FJS is that it can be fully automated.
 These techniques may rely a little on intuition, and are not very useful for complex intervals.
 In the case of complex intervals, you can *always* perform the forward and backward conversions using these final two techniques:

 > ### FJS Technique \#8: To convert any JI ratio automatically to an FJS representation.
 >
 > 1. Factorize the ratio.
 > 2. For every prime *p* greater than 3 with an exponent of α<sub>*p*</sub>, remember the α<sub>p</sub> for every *p* and multiply the initial ratio by
 >
-> 	$$(\comma (p))^{-\alpha _p}$$
+> 	$$(\text{comma} (p))^{-\alpha _p}$$
+>
 >	where comma(*p*) is the formal comma of *p*.
 >
 > 3. The result will be Pythagorean.
 Transform it into FJS form.